CVReaper/cse15l-lab-reports/LabReport1.md

 [user@sahara ~/lecture1/messages]$ `cd` en-us.txt
 bash: cd: en-us.txt: Not a directory
 ```
+Prior to changing the directory, it started off as `/home`.
 After running `cd` with a path to a file (`en-us.txt`) as an argument, I would recieve an error stating that `en-us.txt` is not a directory.
 This is because the command `cd` requires a directory as its argument, not a file.

 # `ls`: